0xe7272e/ColombiaHarvester/readme.md

 ## The project
 This project is done with the purpose of supporting and encouraging the analysis of Colombian data and with this understanding the history of the country from different perspectives, it is a project developed by a data analysis enthusiast, a hacker and a computer science student.
 ### About the project
 This is a script fully made in python, using selenium and request libraries to get the data that is needed for the project.
+The project is made for working in a CLI way with argparser and storing data in json format